-➤ A particular response style is indicated if the standard score is less than 76 (< 5% of the normative sample).
+• A particular response style is indicated if the standard score is less than 76 (< 5% of the normative sample).

-Scale Interp retive Text ocaic Standard Score ≤ 75 Standard Score > 75 Consistency Index The rater responded in a different way to similar items.
+Scale Interpretive Text ocale Standard Score ≤ 75 Standard Score > 75 Consistency Index The rater responded in a different way to similar items.
 This rating pattern is not typical and should be further investigated.
-The pattern of ratings is typical.
-Negative Impression Scale chould be further investigated to Completion nly for online Positive Impression Scale The pattern of ratings may ov ministration n of ratings is typical.
+The pattern of ratings is typica Negative Impression Scale The pattern of ratings may under- estimate the child's behavior. rating pattern is not typical ar should be further investigated Time to n of ratings is typical.
+Positive Impression Scale ectimate the child's behavior for online ministration n of ratings is typical.
 Time to Completion The rater spent considerably less time than is usual completing the CEFI.
 The time the rater took to complete the CEFI was typical.